SFB1491 - CIM

 We were delighted to celebrate the 10th anniversary of the RAPP Center with some special events!

-(Rector of the University of Duisburg-Essen), Prof von Keudell (Prorector of Ruhr University Bochum), and Prof. McElvany (Prorector of TU Dortmund ) .
+The celebrations began with a festive ceremony attended by representatives from all participating universities, including Prof. Albert (Rector of the University of Duisburg-Essen), Prof von Keudell (Prorector of Ruhr University Bochum), and Prof. McElvany (Prorector of TU Dortmund ) .

 A true highlight of the evening was the premiere of our planetarium show „Unser exotisches Universum“ (“Our Exotic Universe”), which captivated the audience with fascinating insights into the science of our CRC.